 - Biotechnology

-The application for admission to the M.S. in Health Data Science is an online process.
+The application for admission to the M.S. in Health Data Science and Informatics is an online process.
 Detailed instructions on how to apply are posted on the Department of Biostatistics & Data Science website.

 ADMISSION REQUIREMENTS:

-- A bachelor's degree in statistics, biostatistics, mathematics or applied mathematics from a regionally accredited institution documented by submission of an official transcript indicating the degree has been conferred before entering the program.
+- A bachelor's degree from a regionally accredited institution documented by submission of an official transcript indicating the degree has been conferred before entering the program.
 Official transcripts from institutions attended post-baccalaureate are also required.

 - Students with degrees from outside the U.S. may be subject to transcript evaluation indicating the degree is equivalent to a U.S. degree and meets the minimum cumulative GPA requirements.